 If the police fail to read your Miranda warnings and question you during custodial interrogation, your attorney may be able to file a motion to suppress any statements you made during the unlawful interrogation.
 Similarly, questioning you after you say you want to talk to your attorney may also be excluded from evidence.

-An arrest is generally followed by the booking process and then bonding out of jail.
+An arrest is generally followed by the booking process and then posting a bail bond to get released from jail.
 Booking consists of taking your photograph, or “mugshot,” taking your fingerprints and gathering other basic information.
 You may be searched and an inventory taken of your possessions.

 Call us for help...